 Knocked-out tooth.
 If the tooth is completely knocked-out of the mouth, handle the tooth with care.
 Avoid touching the root and if it is soiled, gently wash it with a cold and clean water; never scrape or brush it.
 To keep the living cells alive for a couple of hours, keep the tooth in milk or the patient’s saliva to prevent the root from drying out.
 Remember, time is essential and the longer the tooth is out of its socket, the likelier it can’t be saved.

 In cases where the patient suffers from dental anxiety, a Dallas, PA sedation dentist from facilities like Back Mountain Dental offers a pain-free solution, with which the patient will have little to no memory of the procedure.
-Dental injury is an emergency which can result in permanent tooth loss so see a dentist as soon as you can.
+Dental injury is an emergency which can result in permanent tooth loss so see a dentist near you as soon as you can.